conduktor/conduktor-docs/src/pages/changelog/Console-1.36.0.md

 - Partner Zones are now created instantly, instead of waiting for the next reconciliation loop to pass.
 Other updates will continue to sync in line with the reconciliation loop.
 - Upon creation Partner Zones create instantly, rather than waiting for the next reconciliation loop to pass.
 Other updates will continue to sync in line via reconciliation loop.
 - Fixed an error that occurred when no partitions were selected in the topic consume view.
 You will now see a warning that no messages will be shown if partitions filter is set to none.
+- The JSON view of a message in a topic now displays negative numbers and numbers in scientific notation correctly.